ericrallen/coding-challenges/Skookum/2019/06/README.md

 # June 2019 Coding Challenge

+## Usage

+`node ./src/index.js <alias>`

+Replace `<alias>` with the alias you'd like to use for this secret.

+**NOTE**: Alias names are only stored in hashed form and passwords are never stored so you can never retrieve them.
+This also means that multiple values can be stored for the same alias with different passwords.

 ## Code Golf

 The challenge is to accept an alias, password, and String and store that string for